blogjunkie/click-grab-box/readme.txt

 == Description ==

 Click to Copy Grab Box makes it easy to generate code for your blog button.
 The plugin adds a widget to WordPress that will display a textarea with code for your readers to copy and paste into their blogs.
 The widget will even automatically generate the correct code for you.
-Simply will out the fields in the widget and click Save.
+Simply fill out the fields in the widget and click Save.

 **Features**